wasianpower/CCGenerator/README.md

 # Hello Future Coding Theory Researchers at Kenyon and Beyond

-## Tonight you will be visited by three ghosts.

-### I am the *ghost of researchers past*, and today I'm going to talk to you about the constacyclic partition algorithm.
+## I'm going to talk to you about the constacyclic partition algorithm.

-You could, if you wanted to, go through and read a bunch of papers and try to understand the algorithm that way.
-Or, you could read this.
-It's really up to you, so if you want to do this the hard way, Aydin's google drive folder is that way.

 Before you read this, you should have a general familiarity with the following topics: